Key Stage 3

 To enable setting to take place in Maths, the students are placed into one of two bands.
 L Band (left) and R band (right).
 There is no difference in ability between the equivalent teaching groups in the two bands.
 Set L1 is the same ability as set R1.
 Set L2 is the same ability as set R2.
 In the R band there is an additional teaching group (R3) which provides for those students who arrive at the school with a lower level of understanding in Mathematics.
 To see a diagram of these setting arrangements please click here.
 At the end of each term the Maths groups are reviewed and students moved up or down as appropriate.

-In some cases the students may not follow a course in French and instead will use this teaching time to develop their literacy skills.
-This may also be supported by a programme of support in our SEN centre with specialist staff.
+In some cases students may be supported by our SEN centre with specialist staff.
 Where this is the case, contact will be made with parents to discuss the various options.

 If you have any questions about Special Educational Needs (SEN) and how we might support your child please contact our SENCO, Bryan Glover (Assistant Head).